-Joe Deegan is a senior program manager at JFF, where he works with frontline organizations to create opportunities for learners and workers across the United States.
+Joe Deegan is an associate director at JFF, where he works with frontline organizations to create opportunities for learners and workers across the United States.

 Joe’s work focuses on the potential for innovative, short-term education and training programs to support the advancement of people who don’t have the work or wages they need to get by.
 He has provided coaching to leaders of community colleges and nonprofit organizations, and he has pursued original research on promising practices.